EQWorks/common/workspace-automation.md

 ### `/food` - Suggest restaurants

 This commands leverages Yelp APIs to pull information of restaurants near the requested location.
-By default, it checks for ones near EQ Works office.
+By default, it checks for ones near the EQ Works office.

 How it looks like in Slack:
 ![/food](https://user-images.githubusercontent.com/2837532/72272009-e98fda80-35f5-11ea-8dfc-e5ccb8d17797.png)